vlbee/stash-it/README.md

   There are a number of things I would like to improve upon:

+*   Show network request error feedback to the user.
 *   Show a different coloured marker of the user's location on the map in relation to stashpoints.
 *   Refactor various components and utility functions out of the main `App` component.
 *   Review `onClick` handler and how I am managing the query parameters in State to be able to provide for multiple filter functions.